 - Website, including user extensions possibility.

-- Graphs (Rain, Temperature, Wind, Solar and Miscellaneous);
+- Graphs (Rain, Temperature, Wind, Solar - when available - and Miscellaneous);

-- YADR – Yet Another Dayfile Reader (not everything is shown);
+- YADR – Yet Another Dayfile Reader (subset of all data);

 - Records, Day records and a top10 record list;